zopefoundation/z3c.table/src/z3c/table/README.txt

 As you probably know, batching is only possible after sorting columns.
 This is a nightmare if it comes to performance.
 The reason is, all data need to get sorted before the batch can start at the given position.
 And sorting can most the time only be done by touching each object.
-This means you have to take care if you are using a large set of data, even if you use batching.
+This means you have to be careful if you are using a large set of data, even if you use batching.

 Sample data setup
 -----------------